 In Norway we have something we call “public right of access”.
 This entitles you to hike and camp in the countryside.
 You can walk and ski wherever we wish and camp wherever we want on uncultivated land, and no closer than 150 metres to a house or cottage.
 If you want to spend more than 48 hours in the same place, you have to ask the landowner’s permission.
 We are so lucky and privileged to have this, and should therefore take good care of the nature we are allowed to use.
 Therefore; Never ever leave behind trash or any other sort of evidence of your visit, and be respectful of the land owners.
 We are lucky to be able to access this beautiful scenery and wildlife, and we would like to keep it that way in the future.

-For the photographer, where to take the photos:
+Where and how to take the photos:

 While paddling close to Herøy and the Seven Sisters you have a wonderful background to get some amazing shots.
 I would try as often as I could to get the Seven Sisters, and Dønnamannen in the background to bring some scale to my pictures.